intranda/goobi-workflow-plugins-en/step/intranda_step_fetch_images_from_metadata.md

 /opt/digiverso/goobi/config/
 ```

-This configuration file is structured as follows:
+## Configuration
+The plugin is configured via the configuration file `plugin_intranda_step_fetch_images_from_metadata.xml` and can be customised during operation.
+An example configuration file is listed below:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>